MBrianLC/IndependenceAnalysis/TufTests/TufTests.md

-TufTests battery, created by George Marsaglia and Wai Wan Tsang We show the results for the p-values on the 3 battery tests: GCD (1 and 2), Birthday Spacings, and Gorilla.
-The results for the Gorilla test on each bit (Gorilla 1-32) are also displayed for informational purposes.
+TufTests battery, created by George Marsaglia and Wai Wan Tsang.

+We show the results for the p-values on the 3 battery tests: GCD (1 and 2), Birthday Spacings, and Gorilla.
+The results for the Gorilla test on each bit (Gorilla 1-32) are also displayed for information purposes.